https://doi.org/10.1140/epjp/s13360-025-06436-4

 2025

-The Casimir energy for N-function plates depends on the multiple scattering parameter
+-function plates depends on the multiple scattering parameter

 .
 This N-body interaction was distributed into interactions with nearest neighbour scattering and next-to-nearest neighbour scattering based on partitions of